 Details of all material transactions with related parties shall be disclosed in the Annual Report.

 This Policy will be communicated to all operational employees and other concerned persons of the Company.
 The Company shall disclose the policy on dealing with Related Party Transactions on its website and a web link thereto shall be provided in its Annual Report.

-The Company may constitute a steering committee which will be headed by the Chief Financial Officer and Company Secretary which will be headed members from Finance, Corporate Secretarial and other functions as may be determined by the Chief Financial Officer and Company Secretary
+The Company may constitute a steering committee which will be headed by the Chief Financial Officer and Company Secretary which will be headed by members from Finance, Corporate Secretarial and other functions as may be determined by the Chief Financial Officer and Company Secretary.

 In case there are any regulatory changes requiring modifications to the Policy, the Policy shall be reviewed by the Board of Directors at least once every three years and amended at the next possible opportunity.

 In case of any amendments, clarifications, circulars etc. the amended regulatory requirements will supersede the Policy till the time this Policy is suitably amended.